 Emergency Defined.
 An "emergency" is defined as "circumstances that could not have been reasonably foreseen which require immediate attention and possible action by the board, and which of necessity make it impracticable to provide notice" to the membership.
 (Civ.
 Code § 4923; Civ.
 Code § 4930(d)(1).)

 Calling an Emergency Meeting.
-An emergency meeting of the board may be called by the president or by any two members of the board other than the president.
+An emergency board meeting may be called by the president or by any two members of the board other than the president.
 (Civ.
 Code § 4923.)
-Email discussion of director availability for the meeting as well as the date and time for the meeting is allowed.
-Scheduling discussions are not deemed "board meetings" and do not violate the Davis-Stirling Act.
+Email discussions of directors' availability for the meeting, as well as the date and time for the meeting, are allowed.

 - Notice to Members.
 Posting a membership notice and an agenda is not necessary since the meeting, by its nature, is unexpected and immediate.

 - Fiduciary Duty.
 In an emergency where immediate board action is required, if a director does not have a legitimate reason for refusing to waive the 48-hour notice to directors required by Corporations Code § 7211(a)(3), that director may be in breach of his/her fiduciary duties.

 Form of Meeting.
 Emergency meetings may be held by any of the following methods: